mehmetcagri39/React-Movie-Page/README.md

 This is a Movie Catalog Page created with React where you can search and like movies that you want to watch later.
+I am using an API for fetching the movies, so the movies are up to date and the list is getting constantly updated.